-Core modules are those modules that you must pursue and pass before you will be permitted to proceed to the next year of your course or qualify for your award.
+CORE modules are those modules that you must pursue and pass before you will be permitted to proceed to the next year of your course, or qualify for your award.
 Any failures which you incur in core modules must be redeemed.
-All core modules are clearly identified on the programme structures within the Subject Specific Handbooks (part 2 of 2).
-Please pay attention to CORE modules.
+All CORE modules are clearly identified on the programme structures within the Subject Specific Handbooks (part 2 of 2).